joshb/joshb.github.io/articles/dynamic_lightmaps_in_opengl/index.md

                 float tmp;
 ```

-<b>i</b> is the current vertical (Y) position on the lightmap and <b>j</b> is the current horizontal (X) position on the lightmap. <b>d</b> will contain half the squared world space distance between the light and the current pixel of the lightmap, and <b>tmp</b> will contain the lighting intensity (from 0.0 to 1.0) of the current pixel.
+**i** is the current vertical (Y) position on the lightmap and **j** is the current horizontal (X) position on the lightmap. **d** will contain half the squared world space distance between the light and the current pixel of the lightmap, and **tmp** will contain the lighting intensity (from 0.0 to 1.0) of the current pixel.
 The first thing we do in the loop is get the world space position of the current pixel.
-To do this, we first store the texture space position of the current pixel in a 3D vector named <b>pos</b>:
+To do this, we first store the texture space position of the current pixel in a 3D vector named **pos**:

 ```c++
 ​                pos[0] = surf->s_dist * s;